Aperturama/Aperturama-Frontend/README.md

 - A splash screen (https://docs.flutter.dev/development/ui/advanced/splash-screen)
 - Proper looking name/app icon on Android (well, one that works reliably)
 - Editing what media is in a collection could bring you back to the settings rather than the homepage
-- Hide photos that are already in a collection from the add view
+- Hide photos that are already in a collection from the add to collection view
 - Web version should hide/autofill server URL

 # References Used: